 “It wasn’t that I was intending to do anything,” says Chris, whose two-year relationship ended that night.
 “It was just nice to have another woman who I could relate to.
 But it just kind of happened.
 Do I think my relationship had its problems?
 Yes.
 But do I think I would’ve done what I did if Facebook didn’t exist?
 No.”

-Social media and all the doors it opens ruins relationships, lighting up the dark end of the street.
+Social media lit up the dark end of the street.
 In James Carr’s classic 1967 ode to cheating, illicit lovers meet in the shadows to “hide their wrong.”
 Modern cheaters — or those considering cheating or having emotional affairs — don’t need to skulk.
 With Facebook, Snapchat, TikTok, Instagram, webcams, and other such media, they can carry on affairs from the comfort of their couch, illuminated by the light of their computer or smartphone screen.

 The average user spent two hours and 22 minutes a day on social media in 2019, more time than they do on any other leisure activity except for watching TV or movies.
 Extreme amounts of usage have been shown to skew perceptions of reality and enable furtive communications.
 Moreover, such social networks as Instagram, Facebook, Twitter, and even LinkedIn encourages the cultivation of “back burners,” people prospective cheaters size up for future affairs.
 The proof is in the divorce proceedings: In 2014, a British study revealed that the social media giant was cited in a third of U.K. separation cases.
 Numbers have risen since.